 But from the moment I arrived, things started to feel off.

-A big reason I chose Infosec Institute was their promise of including an exam voucher.
-This was huge for me since the CISSP exam isn’t cheap.
-After the boot camp ended, I expected my voucher to arrive pretty quickly.
-First a couple days passed.
-Then a full week.
+One of the main reasons I chose Infosec Institute was their promise of an included exam voucher.
+The CISSP exam isn’t cheap, so that was a significant part of the decision.
+After the boot camp ended I waited.
+A few days passed.
+Then a week.
 Then another.
-Still nothing.
+Nothing.

 My Study Strategy